 On the Labrador Shelf, during the 1995 to 2018 period, there were two years with exceptionally high abundances for C. finmarchicus–1999 (June) and 2011 (May)—the reasons for which are unknown (Figure 11).
 Otherwise, abundances have been variable, with two higher-than-average values (June 2001 and July 2002) and a sustained period of relatively-low abundance between 2004 and 2008.
 Since 2013, abundances have been slightly below average.

 In the Central Labrador Sea, because the spring bloom and the relatively late development of C. finmarchicus, in situ sampling in summer generally gave higher abundances than in spring, as indicated by the positive anomalies in 1995, 1999, 2002, and 2003 (Figure 11).
-Young stages were seldom very abundant, perhaps due to high mortality (Head et al. 2015), except for the summer of 1995, with an exceptionally higher total abundance year, dominated by young There was no trend in springtime total abundance for C. finmarchicus between 1996 and 2014.
+Young stages were seldom very abundant, perhaps due to high mortality (Head et al. 2015), except for the summer of 1995, with an exceptionally higher total abundance year.There was no trend in springtime total abundance for C. finmarchicus between 1996 and 2014.
 Since 2015, however, abundances have been unusually low, perhaps owing to earlier sampling than in previous years (Figures 2 and 11).

 On the Greenland Shelf, there was one exceptionally high C. finmarchicus abundance value in May 2006, the cause of which is unclear.
 Otherwise, higher-than-average values tended to be associated with later sampling dates (e.g., 1995, 1999, 2001–2003, and 2012), while relatively low abundances were associated with early sampling dates since 2012.